Threads are used for emails.

 If an email or document in the thread has attachments, this shows a paperclip icon next to the document name in the Threads section in the Drawer.

-On the list, click the Thread icon to display the Thread list.
+On the list, click the Thread icon next to the document to display the Thread list.

 This displays the Documents list filtered to show only the emails/documents in the Thread.

-Clicking Clear Thread Filter re-displays the Documents list with all documents.
+Clicking Clear Thread Filter re-displays the list with all documents.

 Documents with Threads

-When signed documents are brought back into FYI from a clients’ DocuSign, Adobe Sign or Annature, they show as a thread in the same way as email threads.
-Refer to Digital Signatures using DocuSign, Digital Signatures using Adobe Sign and Digital Signatures using Annature.
+When single documents are sent for signing and the signed documents were brought back into FYI from a clients’ DocuSign, Adobe Sign, Annature or FuseSign, they show as a thread in the same way as email threads.
+Refer to Digital Signatures using DocuSign, Digital Signatures using Adobe Sign, Digital Signatures using Annature and Digital Signatures using FuseSign.

 Unlinking a Document from the Thread